 The fertilizer is a powerful product that can cause immediate discomfort on the skin.
 Touching plants or vegetables that have fresh fertilizer could lead to skin rashes.
 Ingesting it results in even worse complications.

-Needless to say, you should never eat vegetables immediately after applying Miracle-Gro.
+Needless to say, you should never eat vegetables immediately after applying Miracle Gro on vegetables.
 You have to give the plant some time to fully process and use the nutrients in the fertilizer to ensure that your harvest is safe.

 This short time frame is a big difference from organic fertilizers.
 With organic products, you have to wait for the fertilizer to decompose before the plant can use it.
 That can take upwards of six weeks.